MarteXcoin-documentation/Documentation/merchants/getting-started.rst

   https://xpay.cash

-  Xpay is a popular point of sale device in Venezuela and Colombia, allowing you to quickly accept Dash using QR codes.
+  Xpay is a popular point of sale device in Venezuela and Colombia, allowing you to quickly accept MarteX using QR codes.

 Installation Examples